Hcooper23/https-hcooper23.github.io-reading-notes-/102-Notes/Read:-07-Programming-with-JavaScript.md

 The code inside the function will execute when "something" invokes (calls) the function:

-- When an event occurs (when a user clicks a button)
-- When it is invoked (called) from JavaScript code
+- When the event occurs (when the user clicks the button) - when it is invoked (invoked) by the JavaScript code - automatically (self-invoked)
-- Automatically (self invoked)

 **What are the parenthesis () for when you define a function?**

-To execute the named function rather than just refer to the function
+Execute the named function instead of just referencing the function.